-7 Protocol Transformations
+3 Protocol Transformations

 Protocol design is an art of reuse.
-A few basic patterns for achieving authentication and confidentiality-despite actively malicious parties-are frequently adapted to new contexts.
+A few basic patterns for achieving authentication and confidentiality-despite actively malicious parties-are adapted to many new contexts.
 Designers combine these patterns, piggy-backing values on top of them, to solve many problems.
 The transformations modify message structure; add new transmissions or receptions on a given role; and add entirely new roles.
 Constructing protocols may be difficult, particularly for interactions involving more than two participants: Some data values may be shared among subsets of the participants, while remaining hidden from the other participants.
 Designers use existing protocols as heuristics for parts of the protocol, welding the parts cleverly together, so that the transformed protocol preserves the goals achieved by the components, while achieving additional goals.

 Our goal here is not to make this cleverness unnecessary, but to explain it semantically.
-Thm.
-7.12 justifies inferring that a transformed protocol satisfies some security goals, when the source protocol did.
-Although a logical result about models of protocol behavior and the formulas they satisfy, it is a corollary of a logic-free theorem (Thm.
-7.8).
-The latter concerns only fragments, homomorphisms between them, and PSLTSs for source protocol and transformed protocol.
+This explanation is contained in Thm.
+3.9.
+It concerns fragments, homomorphisms between them, and PSLTSs for source protocol and transformed protocol.
 These PSLTSs formalize relations between the activity of protocol analysis in the two protocols.
+It in turn will lead in Section 4.4 to Thm.
+4.23; that results justifies inferring that a transformed protocol satisfies some security goals, in the sense of logical formulas, when the source protocol did.